Get Your Questions Answered

 Choosing the right attorney for your case is critical to achieving the results you are looking for.
 You want an attorney experienced in the area of law involved, along with a strong track record of success.
 Make sure your attorney will aggressively pursue your interests.
 That means they must be willing to go to trial, if necessary.
 The threat of a costly trial can often encourage the other party to settle for a higher amount.
 Finally, you want a firm with a strong reputation in the community of professionalism and success.

-I RECEIVED A DENIAL LETTER FROM MY SOCIAL SECURITY APPLICATION.
+I RECEIVED A DENIAL LETTER FROM MY SOCIAL SECURITY DISABILITY APPLICATION.
 WHAT DO I DO NOW?

-It is important to know you only have 60 days from receipt of your denial letter to file an appeal.
+It is not at all usual to receive a denial letter from Social Security the first time to you apply for disability.
+That’s why it’s important to know you only have 60 days from receipt of your denial letter to file an appeal.
 Once you receive your denial, we ask our clients to inform us sooner so our lawyers can request an appeal immediately.

 A social security hearing is conducted by an administrative law judge (ALJ).
 At the hearing, the judge, as well as your representative, will be able to ask you questions regarding your case.
 During the hearing, there can also be testimony received from medical and/or vocational experts if needed.
 Your representative will be able to ask specific questions to the medical and/or vocational experts to help prove your case.